How do our Solar blankets work and keep your pool warm

 How a solar blankets just simply save you money?

-Simultaneously a solar cover will nearly eliminate evaporation, reduce you’re your energy and chemical consumption, and act as a barrier against leaves and debris.
+Simultaneously a solar cover will nearly eliminate evaporation, reduce your energy and chemical consumption, and act as a barrier against leaves and debris.
 These benefits will save you both money and time for years to come.

-Will Salt water damage our pool covers?
+Will salt water damage our pool cover?

-No, Salt water in swimming pools will not damage our cover material.
+No, salt water in swimming pools will not damage our cover material.
 We suggest to keep your salt application at a recommended dose and avoid adding too much to prevent corrosive effects to other parts of your pool and equipment.

-What damage can high levels of Chlorine and unbalanced water do?
+What damage can high levels of chlorine and unbalanced water do?